 Welcome from the Director

-With the support of a diverse and energetic, academic and clinical network, the UONDRH is well placed to provide a high quality student teaching and learning experiences, excellence in research output, sustainable medical workforce and partnerships aimed at building a strong and healthy community.
+With the support of a diverse and energetic academic and clinical network, we are well placed to provide high-quality student teaching and learning experiences, excellence in research output, sustainable medical workforce and partnerships aimed at building strong and healthy communities.